yahoo/Oak/README.md

 - [License](#license)

 ## Background
-- Oak’s internal index is built on contiguous chunks of memory; this speeds up searches through the index due to access locality.
+- Oak index is built on contiguous chunks of memory; this speeds up searches through the index due to access locality.
+Read more about [Oak design](https://git.ouroath.com/anastas/oak/wiki/Design).
-- Oak provides an efficient implementation of the ConcurrentNavigableMap.compute(key, updateFunction) API; an atomic, zero-copy update in-place.
-Specifically, Oak allows user to find an old value associated with the key and to update it in place to updateFunction(old value).
-This allows the Oak users to focus on business logic without dealing with the hard problems data layout and concurrency control presents.
-- Further on, Oak supports an atomic putIfAbsentComputeIfPresent(key, buildFunction, updateFunction) interface.
-This provides the ability to look for a key, and if the key doesn't exist, the new key-->buildFunction(place to update) mapping is added, otherwise the key’s value is updated with update(old value).
-This interface works concurrently with other updates and requires only one search traversal.
-- Oak works off-heap.
-As a future work it will be extended on-heap.
-In the case of off-heap, the keys and the values are copied and stored in a self-managed, off-heap ByteBuffer.
-With Oak, the use of off-heap memory is simple and efficient thanks to its use of uniform-sized chunks, and its epoch-based internal garbage collection has negligible overhead.
+- Oak works off-heap, thus the keys and the values are copied and stored in a self-managed, off-heap byte arrays.

 ### Oak Design Requests
+To efficiently manage its content Oak requires that the user defines two auxiliary tools: a Serializer and a Comparator; both are passed during construction.
-1. *Serializer:* as explained, Oak takes the keys and the values off-heap, thus the keys and the values are going to be serialized and written (copied) to buffers.
+1. *Serializer:* Oak's input keys and the values are going to be serialized and written (copied) to buffers.
 Therefore, for the keys and the values it is requested to provide a serializer, deserializer, and serialized size calculator. [example] (### Key/Value Serializer)
-	- A possible way to eliminate the serializer request is to ask for an input key/value as a buffer (e.g. ByteBuffer).
-However, this requires double copy, if Oak user has keys/values as an objects.
-Thus first copy is when the user creates a buffer from object, and second copy is when Oak copies the given buffer to its internally manageable memory.
-For better performance, Oak uses only the second copy.
-Oak allocates a space for a key/value and uses the given serializer to write the key/value directly to the allocated space.
+For better performance, Oak allocates the space for a key/value and uses the given serializer to write the key/value directly to the allocated space.
 Oak requests key/value size calculator to know the amount of space to be allocated.
 Both the keys and the values are variable sized.
 2. *Comparator:* In order to compare the internally kept, serialized keys with the deserialized key given for the search, Oak requires a special comparator.
 The comparator should be able to compare between keys in their serialized and deserialized (object) variants.

 ## Install